How to take better photos of your kids

 And if you want to be in some photos too you can always book a shoot with me (and you’re welcome to pick my brains while you’re at it!
 Bonus!).

-Take a photo today.
+Take a photo of your kids today.
 Please.

 x Bec